ir33k/gmi100/README.md

 1. Type Gemini URL to visit specific site.
 2. Type a number of link on current page, for example: `12`.
 3. Type `q` to quit.
-4. Type `0` to refresh current page.
-First link is always linking to currently displayed page.
-You can see it at the top of the page with response header as link description.
+4. Type `r` to refresh current page.
 5. Type `u` to go "up" in URL directory path.
 6. Type `b` to go back in browsing history.
 Browsing history is persistent between sessions.